Paris Plages, July

 La Fête du Cinéma

-Selected cinemas across Paris offer filmgoers a unique entry fee of €4 per session over three days sometime around the middle of March (www.printempsducinema.com).
+Selected cinemas across Paris offer filmgoers a unique entry fee of €4 per session over three days sometime around early July (www.feteducinema.com).

 Bals des Pompiers